 It is illegal to give alcohol to minors (anyone under the age of 21).
 Penalties for violation may result in a jail term of up to one year and/or a fine of up to $1,000.
 You cannot sell any alcoholic beverage without obtaining the appropriate license, and fines for doing so can cost several thousand dollars.
 Hard alcohol (more than 30% alcohol by volume) is not permitted in any Greek residential chapter house at any time.
 You can be sued if someone drinks at your party and hurts someone afterward.
 [See tips for partying without the police]

 Good Samaritan Protocol

 Cornell’s Good Samaritan Protocol – which applies on campus – eliminates or mitigates judicial consequences for individuals involved in calling for help in an alcohol emergency or drug-related emergency.
 New York State’s Good Samaritan law (pdf) is similar in the protection it provides to individuals off campus.

-- Campus Code of Conduct: Cornell’s standards of behavior that apply to everyone associated with the university
+- Student Code of Conduct: Cornell’s standards of behavior that apply to everyone associated with the university

 - Residential Community Rules & Standards: Student and Campus Life resources, including rules that apply to living in university residential communities

 - Tips for partying without the police: Office of Off-Campus Living resources for state laws and city/town ordinances concerning house parties, alcohol, and noise violations

 - Student-Athlete Handbook: Department of Athletics and Physical Education rules for varsity athletes